|

 in the historical city of Chester, as

-a child Neil
+a young boy Neil

 was always very talented at the various